Devil's Night (album): Release and promotion

 The album produced three singles: "Purple Pills", "Ain't Nuttin' But Music", and "Fight Music".
 The single "Shit on You" was also included as a bonus track on limited edition copies of the album.
-The album features two songs with disses aimed at Limp Bizkit, one a subtle reference in "Pistol Pistol" by Bizzare and another a hidden track by Eminem called "Girls", which is a diss track aimed at Limp Bizkit, DJ Lethal, Dilated Peoples, and Everlast.
+The album features two songs with disses aimed at Limp Bizkit, one a subtle reference in "Pistol Pistol" by Bizarre and another a hidden track by Eminem called "Girls", which is a diss track aimed at Limp Bizkit, DJ Lethal, Dilated Peoples, and Everlast.
 The album's cover depicts a matchbook on fire with the groups "D12" logo superimposed on it.

 In August 2001, while on promotion for the album, D12 and Esham were kicked off the Warped Tour after members of the group allegedly physically attacked Esham over the lyrics of his song "Chemical Imbalance", which contained a reference to Eminem's daughter.
 Eminem was not present during the tour.

 Censored material

-On the censored version of the album, alternate versions of "Purple Pills" and "Fight Music" were included, entitled "Purple Hills" and "Flight Music".
+A censored version of the album was mastered and pressed but for unknown reasons ended up not being officially released.
+Some copies however did get out into the general circulation though they are considered very rare and hard to find.
+On it alternate versions of "Purple Pills" and "Fight Music" were included, entitled "Purple Hills" and "Flight Music".
 "Shit Can Happen", "Pistol Pistol", and "Pimp Like Me", were also edited, removing the offensive content from their titles.
 The "Dirty Edition" was available in both Europe and the United Kingdom.
 However, some versions swap the running order, making "Shit on You" track three and "These Drugs" track one.

 The rare censored version of the album did not remove all expletives, as words like "ass", "asshole", "faggot", "nigga", "pussy", "hoe", "whore", "slut", "tits", "nuts" and "goddamn" were permissible on the album, as well as most sex references.
-Mostly violence and heavy drug use are removed on the edited version.
+"Fuck”, “bitch” “cunt”, “shit” as well as most violence and heavy drug use are removed on the edited version.
 The physical copies of the clean version mistakenly list "Girls" as the 18th track after "Revelation", even though "Girls" was not supposed to be listed on the back cover at all.